 Unless the Audit Committee approves otherwise, fees paid for the provision of audit-related, taxation-related and non-audit services must not exceed fees paid for audit services in any year.
-Details of the services provided by the external auditor to the Group and the fees paid or payable for such services are set out in Note 34 Remuneration of external auditor of the 2023 Financial Report (attached to this 2023 Full Year U.S. Disclosure Document as part of Annex B Financial Statements).
+Details of the services provided by the external auditor to the Group and the fees paid or payable for such services are set out in the Note 34 Remuneration of external auditor in the Financial Report.